Plan for your funeral

 This option provides the highest level of control over the details of your funeral, and there are no delays as long as the full cost of the pre-arranged funeral has been paid.
 You can also ensure there are no extras for your family to pay for, and you can lock in the service at today’s prices.

 A pre-paid funeral needs to be paid for in advance, which can be a high upfront cost.
-In some cases you may be able to pay in instalments, however should you die before the full cost of the funeral has been paid for, the remainder would still need to be paid – potentially giving your loved ones a hefty funeral bill.
+In some cases you may be able to pay in installments, however should you die before the full cost of the funeral has been paid for, the remainder would still need to be paid – potentially giving your loved ones a hefty funeral bill.

 Because you purchase the pre-paid funeral from a particular funeral director, if you move to another area, you may not be able to transfer the funds to another funeral director near you.
 Often this means that you would forgo the payments you